tommander/catholic-mass/README.md

 ## Get Started

-All necessary information should be available on [Wiki](https://github.com/tommander/catholic-mass/wiki/) (grouped by users, translators and developers).
+All necessary information should be available on [Wiki](https://github.com/tommander/catholic-mass/wiki/).

+If you are looking for a guide to make a local working copy, check [Install](https://github.com/tommander/catholic-mass/wiki/Install).

+Please make sure to check the [Code of Conduct](https://github.com/tommander/catholic-mass/blob/main/.github/CODE_OF_CONDUCT.md) as well :handshake:

+## Security issues

+For reporting security violations please check the [Security](https://github.com/tommander/catholic-mass/blob/main/.github/SECURITY.md).

-## Contribution
+## Contributing

-I'd be super thankful for basically any help, because every aspect of this app needs some revision, testing, improvement etc. To name some:

- * Testing - reporting of errors, finding UX/UI/accessibility issues etc.
- * Translations - correction of existing ones, new translations
- * Correction and auditing of lectionary, Bible verse reference parsing
- * Code checking and security audit

-Feel free to use PRs, issue tracking or reach out to me directly.

-To get familiar with what this mess of a repo is about, the [Wiki](https://github.com/tommander/catholic-mass/wiki) should be a good starting point.
+Happy to hear you are considering contributing to this project!
+Please check [Contributing](https://github.com/tommander/catholic-mass/blob/main/.github/CONTRIBUTING.md) and don't hesitate to get in touch with maintainers and contributors in case of questions! :slightly_smiling_face:

 ## Donation

-No need to donate to me.
 There is a lot of people, who need help (not only financial).
-I'd be more than grateful if you help those who need it the most.
+We'd be more than grateful if you help those who need it the most.

 And please do not forget to spread the good news :pray:

 ## Help

-If you need any help or have a question regarding this project, feel free to contact me via [e-mail](mailto:tommander@tommander.cz) or via other communication options available here on GitHub (e.g. [Issues](https://github.com/tommander/catholic-mass/issues)).
-I'll be happy to help you :handshake:
+[Support](https://github.com/tommander/catholic-mass/blob/main/.github/SUPPORT.md) will help you to get support anytime :muscle:

 ## Maintainers and contributors

-- :man_office_worker: [@tommander](https://github.com/tommander) (active maintainer)
+- :man_office_worker: [@tommander](https://github.com/tommander) (author, active maintainer)